waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Observations:**
   - The path to the clerk is blocked.
 Talking to the Cooltrainer M at (5, 2) does not open it.

-### Ilex Forest FARFETCH'D Puzzle
+### Ilex Forest FARFETCH'D Puzzle (Archived)
-- **Objective:** Herd the FARFETCH'D back to the apprentice at (7, 28).
-- **Background:** The Charcoal Man's apprentice is at (7, 28) in Ilex Forest.
-His FARFETCH'D, which knows CUT, has run off.
-I need to find the FARFETCH'D to get CUT.
-This was mentioned by a Youngster (6, 9) and the Charcoal Man himself (2, 3).
-- **Layout Discovery:** Ilex Forest is divided into two disconnected sections.
-My `generate_path_plan` tool correctly reported that no path exists from the eastern entrance (from Azalea Town) to the western section where the puzzle continues.
-Further progress on the puzzle is impossible from this side.
-I must find an alternative route to the other side of the forest, or another path forward entirely.
-- **Puzzle Mechanics & Discoveries:**
+- **Conclusion:** The eastern section of Ilex Forest, where this puzzle takes place, is a dead end.
+The puzzle is currently unsolvable from this side, as confirmed by `generate_path_plan` being unable to find a path to key areas like the Ilex Forest Shrine.
+All hypotheses related to solving this puzzle via movement have been exhausted.
+- **Key Findings:**
+  - **Layout:** The forest is split into disconnected eastern and western sections.
-  - **Core Mechanic:** The bird's movement is triggered by player interaction from specific coordinates and with a specific facing, not just the direction of approach.
+  - **Core Mechanic:** The bird's movement is triggered by player interaction from specific coordinates and facing directions.
-  - **Key Breakthrough:** The player's X-coordinate when interacting from *below* the FARFETCH'D at its starting position (15, 25) determines its destination.
-    - Interacting from (15, 24) causes the bird to move south to (15, 29).
-    - Interacting from (15, 26) causes the bird to move east to (20, 24).
-  - **Triggers & Rules:**
-    - Stepping on the one-way ledge at (27, 22) triggers the FARFETCH'D to appear at (29, 22).
-(Verified Turn 14344)
+  - **Successful Triggers:** Interacting from below at (15, 26) moves the bird to (20, 24).
+Stepping on the ledge at (27, 22) makes it appear at (29, 22).
-    - Defeating a wild Pokémon is a trigger that causes the FARFETCH'D to appear at (20, 24).
-(Verified Turn 14372)
-    - Walking to the dead end at (29, 33) and then returning to the area has repeatedly failed to make the FARFETCH'D appear.
-This trigger is inconsistent and unreliable.
-  - **Failure Conditions:** Interacting from the wrong tile (e.g., side, front, or above) at various puzzle stages triggers the 'Kwaa!' dialogue and resets its position or fails to move it.
-This has been verified at multiple locations: from the side at (28, 22) to (29, 22), from above at (20, 23) to (20, 24) [Verified Turn 17587], and from (29, 23) to (29, 22).
-- **Hypotheses & Tests (Log of Disproven Ideas):**
-  - **Lead Pokémon:** The lead Pokémon has no effect on a simple 'A' press interaction.
-  - **Twig Piles:** Stepping on the twig pile at (14, 27) does not alter the outcome of subsequent interactions with the bird.
-- **Current Investigation Plan: ARCHIVED** - This puzzle is currently unsolvable from this section of the forest.
-Pivoting to other objectives.
-- **Alternative Hypotheses (Untested):**
+  - **Failure Conditions:** Interacting from the front (e.g., at (20, 23)), side (e.g., at (28, 22)), or with no bird present fails and/or resets the puzzle.
+Stepping on twig piles had no effect.
-  - **Puzzle Mechanics:** The puzzle requires a specific key item (like a Squirtbottle), a Pokémon move (like Headbutt) used on the environment, or is dependent on the time of day.
+- **Untested Alternatives:** The solution may require a key item (e.g., Squirtbottle), a specific Pokémon move used on the environment, or be time-dependent.
-  - **Strategic Alternatives:** HM01 Cut may be obtained from a different NPC or location entirely.
-The western part of Ilex Forest might be accessible from a different, undiscovered entrance.
-- **Note on Failures:** This puzzle has been the source of severe and recurring state-tracking failures, including repeatedly hallucinating my position (e.g., at Turns 9586, 9591, & 9608).

 ### Sprout Tower 2F Pillar Puzzle
 - **Objective:** Determine how to move the central pillar on 2F again.